Helicone/helicone/README.md

 | [langchain](https://github.com/hwchase17/langchain)                | [Docs](https://python.langchain.com/en/latest/ecosystem/helicone.html?highlight=helicone) |
 | [langchainjs](https://github.com/hwchase17/langchainjs)            | [Docs](https://js.langchain.com/docs/ecosystem/helicone)                                  |

-# Community 🌍
-- Join [Discord](https://discord.gg/zsSTcH2qhG) to ask questions.
+## Contributing
+We are extremely open to contributors on documentation, integrations, and feature requests.

-- Create a [GitHub issue](https://github.com/Helicone/helicone/issues) or vote on the [roadmap](https://github.com/Helicone/helicone/labels/roadmap).
+- If you have an idea for how Helicone can be better, create a [GitHub issue](https://github.com/Helicone/helicone/issues) or vote on the [roadmap](https://github.com/Helicone/helicone/labels/roadmap)
+- Join [discord](https://discord.gg/zsSTcH2qhG) to ask questions